pabrams/vsts-build-overview-widget/readme.md

-A VSTS dashboard widget to display a project's 7 day build overview pie chart.
+A dashboard widget to show build metrics.
 The widget will look at all build configurations in a project.
-Not just one.
-Other than that, there's not a great deal else to say really.
-Always wanted to display the build pie chart on a project's home page on the dashboard?
-Then this dashboard widget is for you.

 ![Image of Build Overview dashboard widget](https://agebase.co.uk/media/fqzllwmw/build-overview.png)